https://www.deakin.edu.au/__data/assets/image/0009/618354/27226_graduate-certificate-health-promotion_hero.jpg

 Course structure

-To complete the Graduate Certificate of Health Promotion students must attain 4 credit points.
-All four 1 credit point units are core units (these are compulsory).
+To complete the Graduate Certificate of Health Promotion, you must pass 4 credit points.
+This includes:

 Core units